 An overview of major socio-psychological childhood disorders.
 This course is designed to assist students, early and later childhood educators, parents, and medical and state agency employees in the recognition and understanding of such conditions in children.

 A study of the physical, mental, emotional, and social development of an individual from conception to death.
 More emphasis will be given to development through early adulthood.
-It is recommended that General Psychology be taken prior to this course.
+Prerequisite: PSY 210 General Psychology.
+(Exceptions: Family Sciences or Nursing majors taking this course to fulfill program requirements.)
 Same as PSY 310.

 An in-depth study of parent/child relationships and their application to the rearing of children.
 Emphasis is on the principles and practices parents can apply to promote understanding and skills that benefit all family members in their unique growth and development.
+An exploration of parent-child relationships from birth through adolescence.
+This course will focus on both content and process dimensions of parent education as well as the theoretical foundations of contemporary parenting intervention programs.
+Emphasis will be given to parenting skills and strategies that are consistent with an authoritative style of parenting.
 This course includes a significant writing component.

 A study of the general philosophy and broad principles of family life education in conjunction with the ability to plan, implement, and evaluate such educational experiences.